Black Shades: Release

 Black Shades was released in 2002 for Mac OS 9, OS X, and Microsoft Windows.
 A Linux port was created by Zachary Slater.
 In 2009 the game was also ported to the Apple Inc. iPhone and iPod Touch.
 In 2013 the game was ported to the ARM-based OpenPandora handheld.

 Mods and add-ons

 The Black Shades Enhanced partial conversion by Michael "Bitl" Hart, offers more capabilities such as a higher framerate limit, the option to use a windowed mode, and the option to adjust the player's field-of-view.

 Reception

 The game was noted for its use of procedural generated content.

 The game was one of the winners of the UDevGame 2002 contest, out of about 40 contestants.
-Eurogamer's Jim Rossignol named Black Shades number 2 in a top 20 list of Summer of PC Freeware games.
-Joe Martin from bit-tech.net recommended the game even in 2009 with "Black Shades isn’t a new game, it’s just a free game that I really like.
-It’s basically the opposite of Hitman, but reduced down to twitch shooter basics and presented in a typically indie way.".
+Eurogamers Jim Rossignol named Black Shades number 2 in a top 20 list of Summer of PC Freeware games.
+Joe Martin from bit-tech.net recommended the game even in 2009 with "Black Shades isn't a new game, it's just a free game that I really like.
+It's basically the opposite of Hitman, but reduced down to twitch shooter basics and presented in a typically indie way.".